The AUA Annual Census: Collecting Meaningful Data to Bridge Knowledge Gaps in Urology

 AUA Census Timeline

-How Census Data Will Be Used
+How Can Census Data Be Used

 Results from the Census data are released annually to inform the urology community, patients, policymakers and healthcare system and the general public about urology workforce and practice.
 De-identified, census-based public use micro-datasets are available to clinicians, health services and policy researchers, residents, medical students, and industry groups for research and analysis.
 Send an email to dataservices@AUAnet.org to get pricing information.

 Incentives for Participating in Census